Monnoroch/blerpc-android/README.md

     print(error)
 })

-// You can even subscribe to the same method on different service let handler5 = testService2.getValueUpdates(request: GetValueRequest()).subscribe(onNext: { response in
+// You can subscribe to the same method on different service let handler5 = testService2.getValueUpdates(request: GetValueRequest()).subscribe(onNext: { response in
     print(response)
 }, onError: { error in